stefansundin/terraform-provider-ssh/README.md

 As a workaround, before you apply, run the companion program `terraform-open-ssh-tunnels` on the plan file first in order to reopen the SSH tunnels.
 [Download from the releases.](https://github.com/stefansundin/terraform-provider-ssh/releases/latest)

+Because of [this commit](https://github.com/stefansundin/terraform-provider-ssh/commit/37fa9835b75fde095c863fca89e2f28a0169919d), only the SSH agent is currently supported in this program.
+Let me know if you can think of a good fix for this.

 #### TODO

 - Support another hop (ProxyJump-like behavior)